 \subsection{\bf{Construction of Voronoi Regions}}

-A Voronoi diagram is a spatial decomposition of a region based on proximity to a given set of points, called generators (sensor nodes in our case). \begin{df}(Voronoi cell) Given a set of generator points $S=\{s_1, s_2, \dots, s_n\}$ in $\mathbb{R}^2$, the Voronoi cell $VC(s^o_i)$ associated with the $i ^{th}$ sensor located at $s^o_i \in S$ is defined as:
+A Voronoi diagram (VD) is a spatial decomposition of a region based on proximity to a given set of points, called generators (sensor nodes in our case). \begin{df}(Voronoi cell) Given a set of generator points $S=\{s^o_1, s^o_2, \dots, s^o_m\}$ in $\mathbb{R}^2$, the Voronoi cell $VC(s^o_i)$ associated with the $i ^{th}$ sensor located at $s^o_i \in S$ is defined as:

-where $j=1:n$, $\;d(a,b)$ is the Euclidean distance between $a$ and $b$. \end{df} A VD partitions the domain into regions such that each point belongs to the sensor to which it is closest in Euclidean distance.
+where $j=1:m$, $\;d(a,b)$ is the Euclidean distance between $a$ and $b$. \end{df} A VD partitions the domain into regions such that each point belongs to the sensor to which it is closest in Euclidean distance.
 Thus, every location in the region is uniquely assigned to its nearest sensor node, forming non-overlapping Voronoi cells.
 Collectively, these cells provide a complete and disjoint coverage of the domain.
-Accordingly, the VD consists of the union of all Voronoi cells (see Figure~\ref{fig:voronoidiag}).
+Accordingly, the VD consists of the union of all Voronoi cells; see Figure~\ref{fig:voronoidiag}.

 Geometrically, a Voronoi diagram is constructed by drawing the perpendicular bisectors of the line segments connecting each pair of sensors.
 These bisectors form the boundaries of Voronoi cells, known as Voronoi edges, while their intersection points are referred to as Voronoi vertices.
 As a result, with reference of the notations used in Definition \ref{voronoi_cell_def}, the field is partitioned into `$m$' Voronoi cells with the following characteristics:

 \begin{itemize} \item[$(1)$] Each sensor $s^o_j$ is contained within a unique cell. \item[$(2)$] Any point `$p$' inside the Voronoi cell of the sensor $s^o_j$ is closer to the sensor $s^o_j$ than any other sensor $s^o_t$ for all $j,t \in \left\{ 1,2 , \cdots, m\right\}, \;j \neq t$. \item[$(3)$] The Voronoi diagram for a given set of sensors is uniquely determined, meaning that the same set of points will always generate the same Voronoi structure. \end{itemize}